oysterpack/oysterpack-near-stake-token/README.md

 To work around this staking pool limitation, the scheduling algorithm needs to take this into consideration.
 When a redeem STAKE batch is run, the epoch height is recorded.
-A batch will not be run unless it has been at least 4 epochs since the last batch run.
+A batch will not be run unless it has been at least 4 epochs since the last batch run and after all available funds have been withdrawn from the staking pool.

 ### Workflow
 1. Customer submits request to redeem STAKE
-2. THE STAKE contract batches together requests from multiple customers
+2. The STAKE contract batches together requests from multiple customers
-3. On a scheduled basis, run the batch (if it has been at least 4 epochs since the last time tokens were unstaked)
-   - lock the contract
-   - gather balances (total NEAR supply / total STAKE supply) and compute STAKE token value
-   - submit the `unstake` request to the staking pool
-   - await confirmation from the staking pool
-       - if successful, then store a batch claim ticket that records a STAKE token value to the batch
-       - if failure, then refund the NEAR funds to the customer's account
-   - unlock the contract

-When the account is next accessed, any pre-existing batch is checked for a claim ticket.
-If it has a claim ticket, then the claim ticket is processed and the account is credited accordingly with NEAR tokens
+3. Batches are processed serially, i.e., the batch transaction must acquire the contract lock to run the batch.
+4. In addition, batches to redeem STAKE can only be run if there are no pending withdrawals from a prior batch.

+# How funds are claimed from processed batches
+When a batch is processed, the STAKE token value at that point in time is computed and recorded in the contract state on the blockchain.
+Each time an account performs an action, the account checks if there are any batch receipts to apply and updates account balances accordingly.
+Explicit contract function will be exposed to process the account's batch receipts.

 ## Notes
 - while the contract is locked, customer requests to stake NEAR and redeem STAKE will be scheduled into the next batch
+  - the contract is locked in order to compute STAKE token value which requires balances to be static
-- clients can query the contract to check if it is locked and when the next batch is scheduled to run
+- clients can query the contract to check if it is locked
+- anyone can kickoff batches to run